nuagenetworks/topology-collector/README.md

 ## Input variables

-1. List of compute host names or IP addresses
+1. List of compute host names or IP addresses (Stretch goal: Obtain compute information from OS Nova.)
 2. Path to directory to write report to

 ## Invocation